 <auido>tags that play audio files opened on the client-side there's a chance that the audio will randomly skip to the beginning and continue playing from there, while the player continues to display the time as if nothing changed.
 This is actually a browser bug which I've seen happen in Chrome 58 myself; basically the browser continues to report that the playback is working fine while in reality it's not, and there's no way for me to detect when this happens via code, so watch out for that.
 If this happens to you reload the page and/or restart the browser.

 <0:10.480>within an entry), mainly because the software I use to display my lyrics (AutoLyric) does not support it and displays the timestamps as if it was part of the lyrics.
-I could probably add support for it but since I don't need it there's no reason to.
-I can't imagine anyone besides me actually wanting to use this tool.
+Adding support for this would also be difficult given the editing interface I've already made, so this is unlikely to be supported by this tool in the future.

 The interface consists of two main parts: an audio player and the lyrics editing/timing area.

 The player cannot be used until a file is selected by pressing the first button and browsing for an audio file.
 If you provide an unsupported format you will see an error message, otherwise the file should've loaded properly, and you should be able to see the track length, name and format below the seek bar.
 From this point, you can use the buttons to the left or the shortcuts (shown at the bottom of this dialog) to control playback.
 You can also interact with the seek bar directly; clicking on or dragging along the line will move the audio position there.
 Once you start editing the lyrics you may notice that little white lines will appear on the seek bar; those lines represent an entry in the editor and server the purpose of giving you an overview of where each string is on the timeline.
 The thumb is actually slightly transparent so you can see when it passes over an entry.
 They don't have any added functionality besides looking cool.